Lingering Clouds NW/Rain Chances SE Today

 A Warming Trend Takes Place This Week

-TODAY: Mostly cloudy with a chance for showers or a few sprinkles.
+TODAY: Mostly cloudy with a chance for showers or a few sprinkles this afternoon.
 High: 63°.
 Wind: E 5 mph.

-TONIGHT: Scattered showers this evening, then mostly cloudy skies.
+TONIGHT: Scattered showers continue this evening, then mostly cloudy skies.
 Low: 44°.
 Wind: NE 5mph.

 Copyright 2022 KWQC.
 All rights reserved.